GP Study Leave

 Study leave applications to fund a Postgraduate Certificate or Diploma during General Practice training will not be funded.

 General practice training is for a relatively short period of time with a lot to fit into that time.
 For that reason, we feel that you should be concentrating your time and energy on meeting the requirements to qualify as a GP.

 If you have a passion for a particular area, we would encourage you to consider applying for a ST4 or post-CCT Fellowship as a way of pursuing your interest.

 Can I claim for the DFSRH Course of 5?

-Whilst academic certificate/diplomas cannot be claimed for, Diplomas such as the FSRH Diploma will be considered as an aspirational activity.
+Whilst academic certificate/diplomas cannot be claimed for, Clinical Diplomas such as the FSRH Diploma will be considered as an aspirational activity.
 All parts of the DSRH can be funded.
 If you have only claimed reimbursement for part of the DSRH in the last 6 months, then we will accept a retrospective application to fund the other parts.